-This three day course (Tuesday-Thursday) reviews the basic engineering principals behind a successful recirculating aquaculture system (RAS) design.
+The Aquaculture Short Course reviews the basic engineering principals behind a successful recirculating aquaculture system (RAS) design.
 The objective of this course is to provide sufficient information so that the participant will be able to design, construct, and manage their own RAS system.
-We also cover the basic fundamentals of growing plants using current state-of-the-art hydroponic (plant only) and aquaponic (fish + plants) techniques and cover the design and management of these systems.
+It also covers the basic fundamentals of growing plants using current state-of-the-art hydroponic (plant only) and aquaponic (fish + plants) techniques and covers the design and management of these systems.
 Several design options will be explored.
 Basic principles of business management and securing investment capital for the small family farm will also be reviewed.

 A “distance” learning opportunity for aquaculture only is also offered (see distance course for details).